 Secondly, in terms of the relationship between ethnicity and research variables, ethnicity has been proven to influence the formation of tourists' word-of-mouth communication (Yen, 2025b).
 Based on this, this study proposes Hypothesis 7 (in the relationship between tourists and tourist attractions, the relationship of perceived variables may vary depending on the ethnic group of the tourists).
 Specifically, it includes six sub-hypotheses, namely Hypothesis 7a(the relationship between perceived value and word-of-mouth may vary among tourists of different ethnicities), Hypothesis 7b(the relationship between perceived value and satisfaction may vary among tourists of different ethnicities), Hypothesis 7c(the relationship between perceived value and place identity may vary among tourists of different ethnicities), and Hypothesis 7d The relationship between satisfaction and place identity may vary.
 Hypothesis 7e(the relationship between satisfaction and word-of-mouth may vary depending on the ethnicity of the tourists), Hypothesis 7f(the relationship between place identity and word-of-mouth may vary depending on the ethnicity of the tourists).

-Figure 1 Research Framework
+Fig. 1.
+Research Framework

 3.2 Variable Definition and Measurement